Computer Engineering at Boston University

 Received award for Best Overall Hack and Best Scam Protection

-As a program ambassador for Boston University's Technology Innovation Scholar Program started by former BU Engineering Dean Ken Lutchen, I had the privilege of being apart of the Technical Team for Boston University Hacks High School (BUHHS).
+As a program ambassador for Boston University's Technology Innovation Scholar Program started by former BU Engineering Dean Ken Lutchen, I am apart of the Technical Team for Boston University Hacks High School (BUHHS).

-Prior to the hackathon, I developed a judging system using React and MongoDB to create a software to automate scoring.
+Prior to the hackathon, I developed a judging system to automate scoring.
 In past years, parsing through judge scores took over 30 minutes, which significantly hindered the flow of the hackathon and something I hope to improve for future years.

 Additionally, through this experience, I assisted in organizing workshops and the keynote speaker for the event.
 This year we were honored to have Steve Dertien PTC's current EVP speak at our event.